thigley/THOS/README.md

 √ Bootstraps into memory
 √ Switches to 32 bit protected mode
 √ Runs a C Kernel
+√ Accepts keyboard input
 - Has an interrupt handler
 - Has a file System
+- Navigates that filesystem
-- Read and Writes files
+- Read and Writes filed
-- Navigate a filesystem
 - Run applications

 Languages: x86 Assembly (nasm), C (gcc)

-Currently run on: QEMU [Quick EMUlator] booting from floppy
+Currently run on: QEMU [Quick EMUlator] booting from a floppy.
+Future goal: Creat ISO image to run in a virtual machine.

 ###Versions
 05/15/14